Engineering Economy (EE) Wellington Award

 - Preparing the description of the service or achievements for which the award is being presented.

-- Notifying the recipient to ensure attendance at the annual conference.
+- Notifying the recipient in sufficient time to allow attendance at the annual conference.

 - Preparing the news release announcement to be sent to appropriate media outlets.

-The plaque will be presented at the IIE Annual Conference & Expo, May 31-June 3, 2014, in Montréal, QC, Canada.
+The plaque will be presented at the IIE Annual Conference & Expo, May 30 - June 2, 2015, in Nashville, Tenn.
+The winner will be notified by March 6.

 Dr. John White, University of Arkansas